s310212/install-anatomy-dictionary/README.md

 ## Notice :heavy_exclamation_mark::heavy_exclamation_mark:

-**When running this app in schools computer, make sure you have uninstalled F-secure or it will block downloading.**
+**When running this app in computer in the classroom, make sure you have uninstalled F-secure or it will block downloading.**

 ## Install